Diggers (TV series)

-Diggers was an American reality television series, shown on National Geographic.
+Diggers is an American reality television series, shown on National Geographic.
 Filmed in various locations across the United States, the series follows hobbyist metal detectorists “King George” Wyant and his friend Tim “The Ringmaster” Saylor as they travel the United States, looking for historical artifacts.
 Landowners, historians and archaeologists invite them, and grant permission to search various areas looking for overlooked historical items.

 Episodes

 Diggers had a run of 4 seasons, with 66 episodes from 2013—2015.

 In season 3, episode 1 which aired on February 25, 2014, Wyant and Saylor located the Steve Jobs Time Capsule.

 In season 4, episode 8 which aired on August 10, 2015, Wyant and Saylor returned to the McCoy valley they had searched in 2012 and helped professional archaeologists locate the McCoy cabin burned down by the Hatfields in the Hatfield–McCoy feud.